babblevoice/spindle/README.md

 ## Todo

 - refresh source data at default and per route intervals
-- allow for route definition using other HTTP methods
+- allow for route definition using:
+  - other HTTP methods
+  - data tree level transformations via the data subset indicator
 - provide management routes:
   - `/get`, for configuration file content
   - `/set`, for live route definition